techwithradhika/React_Registration/README.md

 ## Features

 - Allows users to register with their name, email, and date of birth.
-- Validates the date of birth format and emal on the frontend and backend.
+- Validates the date of birth format and email on the frontend and backend.
 - Provides API endpoints for performing CRUD operations on user registration data.

 ## Technologies Used